Queen Elizabeth Scholarship Trust (QEST)

 It provides scholarships and bursaries to craftsmen, whether they are starting out or already launched on their career.
 The QEST Apprenticeship Scheme supports those at entry level, whilst QEST Scholarships help practising craftsmen to reach even higher levels of excellence in their chosen craft.

 “The QEST scholarship means everything to me, both the financial support it provided but also a belief in myself as a craftsman, giving me the confidence to pursue handsewn shoe making as a business.”

-Today, Carréducker keeps the handsewn craft firmly at its heart from the Carreducker Bespoke Showroom at Chocolate Studios and bespoke shoe service at Gieves & Hawkes and James Purdey & Sons to passing on skills and knowledge through the Carréducker Shoe & Leather School in Shoreditch.
+Today, Carréducker keeps the handsewn craft firmly at its heart from the Carreducker Bespoke Showroom at Chocolate Studios and bespoke shoe service at Gieves & Hawkes to passing on skills and knowledge through the Carréducker Shoe & Leather School in Shoreditch.